digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 result of the exercise is then possibly transformed back to some other target type by the client (e.g. the generated java client code).

-Below, we detail the rules governing target template, then explain how transformations are performed, and finally detail the rules of metadata re-computation.
+Below, we detail the rules governing target template selection, then explain how transformations are performed, and finally detail the rules of metadata re-computation.

 Target Templates
 ~~~~~~~~~~~~~~~~

-In a top-level fetch or exercise triggered by a Ledger API command, the target
+In a top-level exercise triggered by a Ledger API command, the target
 template is determined by the rules of package preference detailed in the
 :ref:`dynamic package
 resolution<dynamic-package-resolution-in-command-submission>` section of the